The State of Children’s Rights and Business 2022

 Executive Summary

-This examination of the T&T sector is an outgrowth of a larger undertaking, our Global Benchmark report.
 In this report we assess the publicly available information of the 252 companies in the sector deemed most influential to achieve the SDGs.1 The findings in this report are not a marked departure from findings of previous global benchmark reports: companies tend to score better with regard to establishing policies and making commitments.
 However, when transparency as to company processes and outcomes and results are considered, scores here are lower.
 Bearing in mind that our loudest messages are conveyed through our actions, the majority of companies we looked at must narrow the disclosure gap between what is being promised in policies and what is being reported on.

 – Electronics particularly score better than the other industries in the Workplace area, which covers issues such as child labour and family-friendly workplace policies.
 For a majority of companies in the industry though, there is room for improvement when it comes to disclosing not only policies and commitments, but also the outcomes and effects of them.